-- identify means for procuring funds to provide care, quarantine, and transport and other costs incurred for seized and confiscated live animals.
-Funding might be secured through levying of fines, obtaining reimbursement from importers, licensing and bonding importers and exporters, requiring import duties or permit fees, seeking donations from private or government sources, obtaining government allocations, or selling confiscated live animals, where appropriate; - 2. establish a procedure for implementing the Guidelines in accordance with the Party's domestic law and policy; - identify government agencies and personnel with authority to make decisions regarding the seizure and disposal of live animals and clarify their roles and jurisdiction in this process.
-Such agencies and personnel may include Customs agricultural inspection services, law enforcement agencies, veterinary agencies, public health services, and the Management and Scientific Authorities: - 4. identify which authority in the country of origin listed in the CITES Directory should be contacted in the event
+- Identify means for procuring funds to provide care, quarantine, and transport and other costs incurred for seized and confiscated live animals.
+Funding might be secured through levying of fines, obtaining reimbursement from importers, licensing and bonding importers and exporters, requiring import duties or permit fees, seeking donations from private or government sources, obtaining government allocations, or selling confiscated live animals, where appropriate. - 2.
+Establish a procedure for implementing the Guidelines in accordance with the Party's domestic law and policy. - 3.
+Identify government agencies and personnel with authority to make decisions regarding the seizure and disposal of live animals and clarify their roles and jurisdiction in this process.
+Such agencies and personnel may include Customs, agricultural inspection services, law enforcement agencies, veterinary agencies, public health services, and the Management and Scientific Authorities. - 4.
+Identify which authority in the country of origin listed in the CITES Directory should be contacted in the event

 - that live animals are seized.
-This authority should be annotated in the CITES Directory: - provide for training of personnel involved in the seizure and disposal of live animals to ensure both the immediate and long-term welfare of the animals; - include a list of experts who or institutions which can assist in species identification, care and/or other technical aspects of the seizure, confiscation and disposal process; - 7. identify and/or develop facilities to provide for the care of live animals immediately after seizure; - identify temporary holding facilities that have agreed to provide adequate care for seized live animals of particular taxa until the confiscation process is completed; - 9. identify approved facilities and programmes located within the country that have agreed to provide adequate care, including veterinary care, and that are willing to accept confiscated animals of particular taxa.
-Parties should prepare a list of such facilities and programmes, which should be submitted to the Secretariat which will make it available to the Parties on request; and - ensure that the Party begins evaluating options for disposal of seized live animals immediately after seizure.
+This authority should be annotated in the CITES Directory. - Provide for training of personnel involved in the seizure and disposal of live animals to ensure both the immediate and long-term welfare of the animals. - Include a list of experts or institutions who can assist in species identification, care and/or other technical aspects of the seizure, confiscation and disposal process. - 7.
+Identify and/or develop facilities to provide for the care of live animals immediately after seizure. - 8.
+Identify temporary holding facilities that have agreed to provide adequate care for seized live animals of particular taxa until the confiscation process is completed. - 9.
+Identify approved facilities and programmes located within the country that have agreed to provide adequate care, including veterinary care, and that are willing to accept confiscated animals of particular taxa.Parties should prepare a list of such facilities and programmes, which should be submitted to the Secretariat which will make it available to the Parties on request. - 10.
+Ensure that the Party begins evaluating options for disposal of seized live animals immediately after seizure.